Yelp/yelp_kafka/docs/source/index.rst

        for message in consumer:
            print message

 The code above can be run in a box in devc and it will consume messages from ranger in devc.
 The same goes for all the other datacenters.
-Each consumer needs to specify a group_id.
-The group_id should represent the application/service that consumer belongs to.
+Each consumer needs to specify a ``group_id``.
+The ``group_id`` should represent the application/service that consumer belongs to.
 Using the topic name or datacenter as part of the consumer group id is not really useful.
 Kafka already uses the topic name to distinguish between consumers of different topics in the same group id.

 .. warning:: You can't have 2 consumers for the same topic/partition in the same consumer group.
 If you are planning to have multiple instances of the same application for a better scalability and reliability you need to use :ref:`consumer_group`.
 See :ref:`group_example`.